 1. Application for Admission.
-Upon receipt of the completed and signed application and the \$50 non-refundable application fee,, the Office of Admissions will send the applicant instructions for completing the application process.
+Upon receipt of the completed and signed application form, the essay, and the non-refundable \$50 application fee, the Office of Admissions will notify the applicant of any missing documents necessary to complete the application process.

 2. Official transcripts.
 Applicants must have official transcripts sent to the Office of Admissions from each college or university previously attended.
-Applicants with fewer than 32 semester hours of acceptable transfer credit must also submit high school transcripts.
+Applicants with fewer than 32 semester hours of acceptable transfer credit must also submit official high school transcripts.
+All previous college work must be evaluated for transfer.

 3. SAT I or ACT scores.
 SAT I or ACT scores may be requested as supporting evidence.
-All applicants with fewer than 32 semester hours of transfer credit must submit scores from one of these tests.
+All applicants with fewer than 32 semester hours of transfer credit must submit official scores from one of these tests.